 Grades 7-8 (girls)

-For grades 4-8, generally one weeknight combined practice/match per week against other VYI House teams.
+For grades 4-8, generally one weeknight combined practice/match per week against other VYI House teams, plus periodic skills clinics.
 Some teams will have a second practice night at coach request.

-Grades 9-12 (girls; spring only): Pending coach/player interest, fielding team(s) in MYA HS House league in Spring 2018.
-One weeknight practice and one Saturday game per week.
+Grades 9-12 (girls; spring only): One weeknight practice and one Saturday match per week.

 Spring Season only